ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

 date: 2020-11-22 14:28:00 -0000
 ---

 As I was enjoying my usual archive.org browsing, I came across a book that contains type-in games for [Atari](https://en.wikipedia.org/wiki/Atari_8-bit_family), one of the early home computers.

-The interesting part of this discovery is that the book contains a game, that I happened to have played (after having typed it in of course) on a different home computer (a [C64](https://en.wikipedia.org/wiki/Commodore_64)) when I was young!
+Type-in programs is a big part of my childhood and I cannot resist reading them even today!

 <!--more-->
+If you were a kid in the 80's it was very common to type-in your programs and games from magazines or books.
+It was really educational and a cheap way to have hours of fun by playing games without graphics at all.
+The main drawback was that most of the books did not have a single screenshot of the program, so you did not know what kind of game you would be typing for the next few days!
+I can recall all the dissapointing moments after running the game...

+The interesting part of the book I came across is that it contains a game, that I happened to have played (after having typed it in of course) and really enjoyed on a different home computer (a [C64](https://en.wikipedia.org/wiki/Commodore_64)) when I was a kid!

 The book is called _Stimulating Simulations, 2nd Edition, by C.W.Engel (c) 1979_ and can be found in [acrhive.org](https://archive.org/details/ataribooks-stimulating-simulations-atari-version/) and the game is called "Monster Chase".
-You are locaked in a cage with a hungry monster who has life span of 10 turns.
+You are locked in a cage with a hungry monster who has life span of 10 turns.
 The movements take place on a 5x5 grid.
 You can move east,west, south and north by entering E,W,S,N or O to remain in the same place.
 The monster can also move diagonally.

 The goal of the game is to remain alive after 10 turns!

 I thought it would be fun to follow up with that and replay it (and not only that!).
 The listing is really short and I can type it 20x faster that when I was 15!

-The reason I am doign this is because the book has a few challenges for the reader in the form of suggested modifications, which were unknown to me when I found the listing of the ported game listing in a home computer magazine.
+The reason I am doing this is because the book has a few challenges for the reader in the form of suggested modifications, which were unknown to me when I found the listing of the ported game listing in a home computer magazine.
+That has quickly triggered a few ideas I would like to try, definitely _not_ the same I would have tried back then _if_ I had seen the cahllenges.

 As a tribute to the era and the machine, I will keep it "BASIC" and not write fancy code, just like in 1979!

-BASIC has global variables, functions and subroutines which will be emulated by members and methods.
-No objects, just _int_, _float_, _string_ and _array_.
+BASIC has global variables, functions and subroutines which will be emulated by members and methods if required.
+No object oriented code, just _int_, _float_, _string_ and _array_.
+The only exceptions will be when BASIC specific functions need to be emulated (as required).

 ### Let's have fun!

 The original listing from the book is copied here.

 ```
 M0NSTER CHASE PROGRAM